Tried and Tested: evidence-based practices that make a difference

-AERO has produced four Tried and tested evidence guides for classroom teachers.
-These guides aim to support teachers' ongoing professional development by summarising key practices that can rapidly improve learning outcomes for students in Australian classrooms.
+AERO has produced eight Tried and Tested evidence guides for educators and teachers.
+These guides aim to support ongoing professional development by summarising key practices that can rapidly improve learning outcomes for students and children.

 The guides can be read individually or together.
 Each individual guide is carefully sequenced, providing a step-by-step outline of how to effectively implement practices.